ADR-316: Wearable Spring Bones

 Builder Behaviour

-The Builder MUST detect all spring root bones in an uploaded .glb by scanning for nodes whose name contains springbone (case-insensitive) and whose extensions field contains the key DCL_spring_bone_joint.
-For each detected root, the Builder MUST expose its parameters as editable controls and SHOULD prefill them with the values found in the extension.
+The Builder MUST detect spring bone candidates in an uploaded .glb by scanning for nodes whose name contains springbone (case-insensitive).
+For each detected bone, the Builder MUST expose its parameters as editable controls and MAY prefill them with sensible defaults; existing values from the wearable's data.springBones metadata SHOULD be used to prefill when present.

-When a creator saves changes, the Builder MUST write the updated parameter values back directly into the DCL_spring_bone_joint extension object of each affected node in the .glb.
-The .glb is always the authoritative source of spring bone configuration.
+When a creator saves changes, the Builder MUST write the updated parameter values into item.data.springBones.models[<hash>], where <hash> is the content hash of the representation's mainFile.
+The .glb MUST NOT be modified by parameter edits.

 Features Not Included in this version: